Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 One other interesting feature is that our oven is powered entirely from the sun; he comes bearing gifts to mankind and we partake freely.

-A solar generator is perhaps something of a luxury in well governed countries with a reliable energy supply; but with our electrical network in near collapse in South Africa, having an alternate source of power is a must.
+A solar generator is perhaps something of a luxury in well-governed countries with a reliable energy supply; but with our electrical network in near collapse in South Africa, having an alternate source of power is essential.

 Winter squash are probably best known for their beta carotenes because of their bright orange colour; carrots too, for example.
 And yes, it's true; just three tablespoons of cooked butternut contains your required daily allowance of vitamin A.